ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     #### Rescheduling or cancelling with Calendar toolbar

-    In the [Calendar widget](#calendar-widget), select all events to have its publication time rescheduled or cancelled.
+    In the [Calendar widget](#calendar-widget), select all events to have their publication time rescheduled or cancelled.
     Using the toolbar buttons, perform one of the following actions:

     - To change the publication time, click the **Reschedule** button.